dadkakdead/ScrapeMe/README.md

 Actions:
 - Step 1: Import list of channel IDs (can be takes from Example problem 1)
-- Step 2: Start the ChromeBot
+- Step 2: Start the ntScraper
 - Step 3: Export results

 Result: see the list of channels' names and their "dates of birth".